Flysandwings/FrickTrees/README.md

 # FrickTrees

 # Plan for tomorrow
-Make the graph better.
-XY axis labels, figure out dot sizes, graph title.
-QOL graph things.
+figure out dot sizes, graph title.
+Classes for mobile / web graphs

 # Long term plans
 Make it so a user can create a new round